chrisquince/StrainMetaSim/README.md

 74518	74485	4.0917e+08	100	144	0.848982	0.971654	0.956139	0.994957	0.812190
 ```

-Now use R to map clusters on species:
+Now use R to map clusters onto species:
 ```
 R
 ```